cbhutad/Python_Crash_Course/Chapter3/Notes.md

 ### List intricacies

+- All the list variable names must be plural form.
 - For a list in python the elements from last can be accessed using the negative indexes such as -1,-2 and so on where -1 indicates the index for last element.
 - List can contain elements of multiple data types in it.
 We cannot perform sort operation on such list.